obsidian-tasks-group/obsidian-tasks/tests/Query/Filter/ReferenceDocs/FilterReference/TaskPropertyExamples.test.custom_grouping_by_task.due_docs.approved.md

 group by function task.due.moment?.fromNow() || ""
 ~~~

 - Group by the time from now, for example "8 days ago".
+Because Moment.fromNow() is not provided by TasksDate, we need special code for when there is no date value.
 Whilst interesting, the alphabetical sort order makes the headings a little hard to read.